nametree

-Romantic baby names
+Romantic names

 Adeline noble, diminutive of Adelaide; softened into pure romance by the song "Sweet Adeline"